Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Vortex AMG UH-1

-Built like a tank…it looks like it’s much bigger than the EXPS but it’s about the same length.
-The extra hood that protects everything makes it seem much larger.
+The second-generation AMG UH-1 Gen II is built like a tank.
+It looks much bigger than the EOTech EXPS2, but it’s about the same length.
+The extra hood that protects everything just makes it seem larger.

 Vortex UH-1 Reticle, 3x Zoom